 On your first treatment day, you will start your fertility medications and take them for approximately 10-12 days.
 During this time, you will come to the clinic 4-6 times for blood tests and ultrasounds.
 Depending on clinic where you are undergoing cycle monitoring, you will receive information about the next steps either from your nurse on via an app called iMineIVF.
 At each monitoring appointment, you will have a blood test and an ultrasound.
 Your nursing team will guide you, and tell you the exact days to come in, based on when your follicles release the eggs.

 On the same day as egg retrieval — before the retrieval begins — a sperm sample is required.
-This is provided by a male partner or pre-arranged sperm donor.
+This is provided by your partner or pre-arranged sperm donor.

 The process of retrieving your eggs takes approximately 20 minutes.
 You will be given a sedative and a local anesthetic.
 A TRIO doctor will put a speculum inside the vagina and cleanse the cervix.
 We use the same ultrasound technique we use during cycle monitoring to visualize the ovaries.
 We use a needle to collect the eggs along with the follicular fluid.